Program TypeProject Assistance

 Professional Independent Artists

-- Have worked in their discipline as a professional practitioner for at least two years following completion of basic studies and have a demonstrated body of previous work.
+- Have worked in their discipline as a professional practitioner for at least two years following completion of basic studies and have a demonstrated body of previous work and may not be a full-time student.

 - Be a Canadian citizen or permanent resident, readily identified as a professional British Columbia artist, and have lived in British Columbia for at least twelve months immediately prior to application.